 - Electro-stimulation through a transcutaneous electrical nerve stimulation (TENS) unit

 4. Alternative Therapies

 Your doctor may also opt for alternative therapies, such as chiropractic care and acupuncture, to delay disc replacement surgery.
 They are also known as manual therapies, aiming to relieve pressure from your spine with hands-on methods.

 Chiropractic care involves special techniques to adjust your spinal discs.
-Meanwhile, acupuncture includes inserting small needles into your injury area to trigger special points in your body for pain management.
+Meanwhile, acupuncture includes inserting tiny needles into your injury area to trigger particular points in your body for pain management.
 Your doctor may also suggest different massages to release tension from your spine, arm, neck, and legs.